iggyrrieta/latex_vsc/README.md

 This repository shows how to use `latex` on `Visual Studio Code`.
 I used a custom simple `latex template`

+You can find a more extended documentation [here](https://iggyrrieta.medium.com/using-latex-on-visual-studio-code-eea538d69d90)

 ## Requirements & installation